top of page

 The Bible, The Barn & The Horses: Trust at the Edge of Touch

-Today, my younger mare Waimea reminded me how trust unfolds in layers.
-During groundwork, she was calm and connected —lowering her head ,closing her eyes, and melting into my hands as I rubbed her face.
+Today, my younger mare, Waimea, reminded me how trust unfolds in layers.
+During groundwork, she was calm and connected—lowering her head, closing her eyes, and melting into my hands as I rubbed her face.
 The connection was undeniable.
 That part of her loves closeness.
 But I learned that she has boundaries.
 Those boundaries are likely tied to a past.
 The moment my hand drifted down her neck, the peace faded.
 She stiffened, tail swishing, tense and unsure.

 Close-up of a horse's eye in grayscale, with a blurred background.
 The focus on the eye conveys a calm, introspective mood.

-And then at the very end, she stepped forward and placed her muzzle in my hand.
+At the very end, she stepped forward and placed her muzzle in my hand.
 She just stood there, breathing softly—as if to say, “I trust you now.”

-In that quiet moment, I felt the echo of God’s own gentleness —the way He waits at the edge of our fear, never forcing, always inviting.
+In that quiet moment, I felt the echo of God’s own gentleness—the way He waits at the edge of our fear, never forcing, always inviting.

 “I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”—Psalm 32:8